leandrosardi/blackops/README.md

 **THIS PROJECT IS UNDER CONSTRUCTION**

-# BlackStack Deployment
+# BlackOps

+The **BlackOps** a library for easily manage CD operations of your software projects.

+BlackOps is a framework for building automated deployment scripts.
+Although BlackOps itself is written in Ruby, it can easily be used to deploy projects of any language or framework, be it Rails, Java, or PHP.

+Once installed, BlackOps gives you a `ops` tool to perform your deployments from the comfort of your command line.

+---

-The CLI of my.saas provides the following features:
+The CLI of `ops` provides the following features:

 - Infrastructure as a Code (MySaaS),
 - Continious Deployment (CD),